Home > Digital technologies > Digital twins: understanding the technology and its applications

 In ITDigital twins offer a wide variety of applications:

-• Software development and testing Simulation and testing of applications in a virtual environment prior to deployment, identifying errors, performance problems and vulnerabilities.
+• Software development and testing Simulation and testing of applications in a virtual environment prior to deployment, identifying errors, performance problems and potential problems. vulnerabilities.

 • Infrastructure management Virtualisation makes it possible to optimise and monitor complex infrastructures (data centres, networks, cloud).
 This means you can better anticipate resource requirements, improve infrastructure performance and security, and reduce operating costs.